TABLE OF CONTENTS

 Following intravenous doses of 500 mg, mean plasma concentrations of meropenem usually decline to approximately 1 mg/mL at 6 hours after administration.

 Meropenem penetrates well into most body fluids and tissues including cerebrospinal fluid, achieving concentrations matching or exceeding those required to inhibit most susceptible bacteria.
-After a single intravenous dose of meropenem, the highest mean concentrations of meropenem were found in tissues and fluids at 1 hour (0.5 to 1.5 hours) after the start of infusion.
+After a single intravenous dose of meropenem, the highest mean concentrations of meropenem were found in tissues and fluids at 1 hour (0.5 to 1.5 hours) after the start of infusion, except where indicated in the tissues and fluids listed in the table below.

-Pharmacokinetic studies with meropenem in patients with renal insufficiency have shown that the plasma clearance of meropenem correlates with creatinine clearance.
-Dosage adjustments are necessary in subjects with renal impairment.
-(See DOSAGE AND ADMINISTRATION - Use in Adults with Renal Impairment.)
-A pharmacokinetic study with meropenem in elderly patients with renal insufficiency has shown a reduction in plasma clearance of meropenem that correlates with age-associated reduction in creatinine clearance.
+Pharmacokinetic studies with meropenem in patients with renal impairment have shown that the plasma clearance of meropenem correlates with creatinine clearance.
+Dosage adjustments are necessary in subjects with renal impairment (creatinine clearance 50 mL/min or less) [see Dosage and Administration (3.2) and Use In Specific Populations (6.5)].

 Meropenem I.V. is hemodialyzable.
-However, there is no information on the usefulness of hemodialysis to treat overdosage.
-(See OVERDOSAGE.)
+However, there is no information on the usefulness of hemodialysis to treat overdosage [see Overdosage (9)].

 A pharmacokinetic study with meropenem in patients with hepatic impairment has shown no effects of liver disease on the pharmacokinetics of meropenem.